-The disbursing officer, along with the superintendent, shall be responsible for signing, manually or by facsimile, all warrants and checks.
+The disbursing officer or alternate disbursing officers, along with the superintendent, shall be responsible for signing, manually or by facsimile, all warrants and checks other than those issued for food service and activity funds.

-In addition, the disbursing officer must pre-authorize the electronic transfer of funds.
-For non-recurring transactions, the authorization can be accomplished by a signed authorization or an e-mail authorizing such a disbursement of funds.
-For recurring transactions, the disbursing officer may provide a one-time, signed authorization.
+In addition, the Disbursing Officer must pre-authorize the electronic transfer of funds.
+For non-recurring transactions, the authorization can be accomplished by a signed authorization or an email authorizing such a disbursement of funds.
+For recurring transactions, the Disbursing Officer may provide a one-time, signed authorization.